glitchy/custom/README.md

 # customs
 This repository contains custom configurations and scripts that have made terminal life easier and more enjoyable.

-Notes:
+notes:
-- All run commands are from repository root unless otherwise specified.
+- all run commands are from repository root unless otherwise specified

 ## keyboard ("take back CTRL")
-Do yourself a _massive_ favor and remap `Caps Lock` => `Ctrl` on your keyboard.
+Do yourself a _massive_ favor and remap `Ctrl` to your `Caps Lock` key on your keyboard.
 The impact of this is > the `.` trick in vim.
 Instructions on how-to will be keyboard specific.

+notes:
+- I remapped my `Caps Lock` to `[Fn-Alt-Tab]` over two years ago now and haven't used it once

 ## tilix (linux)
 The daily driver.